TimyVillarmia/TimyVillarmia/README.md

 - 😀 Hobbies: Coding, Video Games, Watching tech videos, Arts

 $ <strong>cat about.txt</strong>
+He is an avid learner who thrives on continuous improvement, always seeking to expand his knowledge and sharpen his skills.
-I'm a tech enthusiast with a strong foundation in computer science, eager to make a meaningful impact in the field through innovative solutions that blend creativity and technical expertise.
+With a strong foundation in computer science and a well-rounded approach to technology, he's ready to make a meaningful impact in the field and create innovative solutions that blend creativity with technical expertise.

 $ <strong>contact</strong>
 - 💼 LinkedIn: <a href="https://www.linkedin.com/in/timyvillarmia">https://www.linkedin.com/in/timyvillarmia</a>